WouterDf/GoldSource-Map-Renderer/README.md

 ## Running the application
-While everything has been set up to be easily portable, the build has only been tested with Apple Cland on macOS Tahoe 26.0.1.
+While everything has been set up to be easily portable, the build has only been tested with Apple Clangd on macOS Tahoe 26.0.1.

 ### Assets
 As Valve's original maps and texture archives are copyrighted they are not distributed in this repository.
 If you own a copy of Half-life or Counter-Strike you can use their BSP- and WAD-files.
 The engine expects maps (BSP-files) to be included in `APP_ROOT/assets/maps/` and texture archives to be included in `APP_ROOT/assets/textures`.
 If the renderer doesn't find a texture, it skips rendering that plane.